ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Spatial SQL Reference.md

 ##### Description

 This function accepts Geometry objects as input and creates and outputs a GeometryCollection object.
-If the input type is the same, the result value is Multi*.
+If the input type is the same, the result value is MULTIPOINT, MULTILINESTRING or MULTIPOLYGON.
 If it is not, the result is GeometryCollection.

 ##### Return Type